hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 ### 6.2 Data Types

 This data is structured is a data frame, probably the most common data type and one you are most familiar with.
-These are like Excel spread sheets, tabular data organized by rows and columns.
-However we see at the top this is called a `tibble` which is just a fancy kind of data frame specific to the `tidyvese`.
+These are like Excel spreadsheets, tabular data organized by rows and columns.
+However we see at the top this is called a `tibble` which is just a fancy kind of data frame specific to the `tidyverse`.

 At the top we can see the data type of each column.
 There are five main data types: